sundowndev/WinnersNeverStop/README.md

 }
 ~~~

-`data` key presence will indicate that the action succeeded and there's no error.
+When fetching an object, `data` key presence will indicate that the action succeeded and there's no error.